Dolores Moreira

-Dolores "Lola" Moreira Fraschini (born 16 February 1999 in Montevideo) is a Uruguayan sailor who races the Laser Radial.
+Dolores "Lola" Moreira Fraschini (born 16 February 1999 in Paysandú) is a Uruguayan sailor who races the Laser Radial.
 She competed at the 2020 Summer Olympics in Tokyo 2021, in Laser Radial.

 Career

 In 2014, she competed in, and was Uruguay's flagbearer at the Summer Youth Olympics.
 She won the last race and finished 9th in the Girls' Byte CII class.

 In July 2015, she was again named Uruguay's flagbearer, but now for the 2015 Pan American Games opening ceremony, after track and field athlete Déborah Rodríguez could not arrive on time to Toronto due to flight problems.

 In 2016, she was for a third time named Uruguay's flagbearer for the 2016 Summer Olympics.
 She placed 25th in the women's Laser Radial competition.